I don’t know about you, but I don’t get excited about small scale frugality tips.

 But not a Swampy-style anarchist soap-dodger.
 Nor a wimpy, hand-wringing, metrosexual muesli muncher either.

-When I read articles saying the birth rate in some countries is below replacement rate, I say good…more room for nature and for wilderness.
+When I read that the birth rate in some countries is below replacement rate, I say good…more room for nature and for wilderness.
 And maybe we are not all doomed after all?

 I hate waste, hate litter and hate the plastic packaging that comes with supermarket food and new stuff.
 Trying to cut spending is an uphill struggle if you think of it as depriving yourself.
 Better to tap into a powerful underlying motivation.
 Environmentalism does it for me.